dressupucla/learn-git/dressup_profiles_exercise/exercise.md

 1. Open Terminal
 2. Change your working directory to the Desktop using the `cd` command, for example `cd Desktop`
+ * You can verify where you are in your directory using the command `pwd`
 3. Clone the forked repo to your Desktop: `git clone [the repo URL]`
 4. Change your directory so you are in the newly cloned directory using the `cd` command
 5. Now you can verify that you are in the cloned repo directory by using the command `pwd`
+ * Let's also use the `git status` command to get some info about our git repository - what kind of information does this give us?
-6. Let's start the Jekyll server so we can preview the using this command: `bundle exec jekyll serve`
+6. Let's start the Jekyll server so we can preview the website.
+Run: `bundle exec jekyll serve`
 7. Now you should be able to view the website in your browser at http://localhost:4000

 #### Add your own profiles to the site

-1. Look at the files in the newly cloned `dressupucla.github.io` folder
+1. In the Finder, look at the files in the newly cloned `dressupucla.github.io` folder on your Desktop
+ * Notice how we have different folders for different types of content?
+This is how we organize content in Jekyll (Dawn can walk through this if we are doing OK on time).
-2. Navigate to the Participants folder
+2. Navigate to the **Participants** folder
+ * Take a look at some of the `.md` files here (open with a plain text editor like Atom or Sublime)
-3. Open the _participant_template.md file with Atom or a text editor and copy the template
+3. Now, open the `_participant_template.md` file with Atom or a text editor and copy everything in the template - we're going to paste this into a new file
-4. Create a new .md file with your first and last name and paste the template inside
+4. Inside the Participants folder, create a new `.md` file with your first and last name and paste the template contents - make sure you got all the **YAML front matter**
+ * Complete the fields with your own info.
+Keep the "description" field to fewer than 50 words.
+5. Add a profile pic:
+ * Add your image file (JPG or PNG, please) to the `images` folder (keep the file name simple with no spaces or weird characters, your last name is a good choice).
-5. For the picture field, type the title of your image file exactly as it is without the file type (ie: .jpg, .png)
+ * Now, type the file name in the `picture` field of your participant profile, minus the file extension (ie: .jpg, .png)
-6. Save your file.
-7. Navigate to the image folder
-8. Drop your image file into this folder - make sure that the name of the file is identical to the picture field of your profile.
+6. You can save your file between each step, then refresh the site in your browser to preview your changes.
+When everything looks good, you are ready for the next step!

 #### Save and push your changes to your remote repo on GitHub
-1. Go back to your Terminal
+1. Let's return to the Terminal
+2. First, let's run `git status` to check on the status of our repo
+ * You'll notice that you have unstaged changes
-2. First we stage the changes we made using the `git add .` command.
+3. Let's stage our changes using the `git add .` command.
 (The `.` means that we will stage changes to all the edited files)
+3. Let's run `gut status` again.
+It tells us that we have staged changes that are ready to be committed.
-3. After stagins, we commit our changes to the repo (kind of like saving) using the command `git commit -m "add a commit message here"`
+ * Let's commit our changes to the repo (kind of like saving) using the command `git commit -m "add a commit message here"`
+4. We'll run `git status` one more time to make sure all our changes were commited.
-4. Now you can push your changes with this command: `git push` - this will push your edits to your remote repo on GitHub
+5. If all changes are commited, we're ready to push our changes up to our remote repo on GitHub.
+Use: `git push origin master` - this will push your edits to your remote repo on GitHub
-5. Enter your username and password for your github account
+ * You'll be prompted for your GitHub username and password, so enter that now.
+You won't see these as you type, so just type carefully!

 #### Merge your changes into the main DResSUP site
 1. Let's go back to GitHub and view our fork of the DResSUP website repo - you should see the changes you made to the files here.
 You can view the commit history and see a record of your edits